 On May 22, 2020, PAMTP LLC, which purports to hold the claims of eight shareholders who opted out of the class settlement described above, brought suit against the Company, the Company's CEO, Juergen Stark, Stripes Group, LLC, SG VTB Holdings, LLC, Kenneth Fox, and former members of the Company's Board of Directors in Nevada state court.
 This opt-out action asserts the same direct claims that were asserted by the class of shareholders described above.
 The defendants filed two motions to dismiss this complaint, which were heard on August 10, 2020.
 The Court denied those motions by order of August 20, 2020.
-The case was tried in August 2021 and all defendants, including the Company, prevailed on all counts with final judgment entered in their favor on September 3, 2021.
-Plaintiff has filed a notice of their intent to appeal the judgment.
-Defendants have pending motions to obtain their costs and fees in successfully defending against the claims, which were heard in December 2021.
+The case was tried in August 2021 and all remaining defendants, including the Company, prevailed on all counts with final judgment entered in their favor on September 3, 2021.
+Plaintiff is appealing that judgment.